ScriptumAISystems/meta-agent-nova/README.md

 The CLI provides the following subcommands:

-- `setup`: prepare the local Nova working directory, simulate package installation and run hardware checks.
+- `setup`: prepare the local Nova working directory, simulate package installation, run hardware checks and optionally trigger a DGX audit with `--dgx-check`.
 - `blueprints`: list and preview the built-in agent blueprints.
-- `monitor`: initialise the logging and alerting pipeline.
+- `monitor`: initialise the logging and alerting pipeline and (with `--optimize`) persist self-optimization reports.
-- `containers`: verify Docker/Kubernetes availability and kubeconfig presence.
+- `containers`: verify Docker/Kubernetes availability, deploy the DGX stack with `--deploy dgx` and inspect runtime status using `--status`.
 - `network`: generate the VPN rollout plan (WireGuard/OpenVPN) and optionally export it as Markdown documentation.
-- `backup`: render the backup & recovery rollout plan (default playbook) and optionally export it as Markdown documentation.
+- `backup`: render the backup & recovery rollout plan, execute automated snapshots via `--run` and restore snapshots with `--restore <timestamp>`.
-- `orchestrate`: execute every registered agent sequentially using the blueprint specifications.
-Provide ``--agents`` to limit the set and use ``NOVA_EXECUTION_MODE=parallel`` (or the programmatic API) for concurrent execution.
+- `orchestrate`: execute every registered agent sequentially or in parallel via `--mode`; each run queues tasks through the built-in gRPC dispatcher for traceability.
 - `tasks`: inspect agent assignments or render them as a checklist with ``--checklist``.
 - `roadmap`: create a phase-orientated progress report that highlights the remaining steps for each specialist.
 Pass `--phase foundation observability` to focus on specific phases.
 - `next-steps`: show the wichtigsten To-dos je Agent mit optionaler Begrenzung über `--limit`; kombiniere mit `--phase`, um nur ausgewählte Phasen einzublenden.